LadCoder/Color-Game/README.md

 # Color-Game
-A game created using JQuery to learn more about the RGB colour system
+A game created using Javascript to learn more about the RGB colour system